septentrio-gnss/septentrio_gnss_driver/README.md

   + `frame_id`: name of the ROS tf frame for the Rx, placed in the header of published GNSS messages.
 It corresponds to the frame of the main antenna.
     + In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     + default: `gnss`
-  + `imu_frame_id`: name of the ROS tf frame for the IMU, placed in the header of published Imu message
+  + `imu_frame_id`: name of the ROS tf frame for the IMU, placed in the header of published IMU message
     + default: `imu`
   + `poi_frame_id`: name of the ROS tf frame for the POI, placed in the child frame_id of localization if `ins_use_poi` is set to `true`.
     + default: `base_link`